gee-community/qgis-earthengine-plugin/docs/README.md

 ```

 The code above will query Earth Engine for an image and will add it as an XYZ tile layer to the QGIS Canvas.

+Note that QGIS projects containing EE map layers can be also saved, in this case, the code required to connect the to EE is stored in a QGIS project and is used to re-initialize these layers when the project is loaded.
+Currently, this works only if ee_plugin is installed in the QGIS where these layers are loaded.

 Check [examples](../examples) directory for scripts showing how to use these functions.